 Repository of Documents filed in Maloney v.
 Rice (maintained by Michel & Associates, P.C.)

-Interview with Jim Maloney (pages 8-10 in Summer 2014 issue of Fort Schuyler MARINER)
+Interview with Jim Maloney (pp. 8-10, Summer 2014 issue of Fort Schuyler MARINER)

-* Links marked with an asterisk above are to web pages captured on the Wayback Machine.
+* Links marked with an asterisk are to web pages captured and preserved on the Wayback Machine.